Muditaa-cs/Maze-Path-Prediction/README.md

 S-Start, X-Wall, O-Path, E-End

+S is 1, O is 2, X is 3, E is 4

 In the text file, it should be as such:

 3 1 2 2 4 3 2 2 2 3 2 3 2 2 2 3

-Run TextPuzzle for maze prediction.
+Run TestPuzzle for maze prediction.
+For prediction to be made for a different maze, change numbers in data1.txt